Getting Kids To Clean

 chores-girl-tinyp

-Getting kids to clean isn't easy at first.
+Getting kids to clean is challenging at first.
 The best approach to getting kids to clean is to train them while they're toddlers, so they never imagine until later years that it's even possible to go to bed with toys on the floor.

 Getting Kids to Clean: Toddlers

 The easiest way of getting kids to clean is to start early.
-Getting kids to clean: Introduce your toddler to the concept of cleaning up and putting away her things as soon as she is walking, out of diapers at the latest.
+Getting kids to clean: Introduce your toddler to the concept of cleaning up and putting away her things as soon as she walks out of diapers at the latest.

 Toddler washing dishes.

-True, these small efforts aren't exactly a big help.
-You'll probably find yourself, as I did, redoing all the helpful cleaning young tots do for you.
+True, these small efforts are a small help.
+You'll probably find yourself redoing all the helpful cleaning young tots do for you.

-For example, I'm a big fan of those disposable floor mop wipes.
-And so is my son.
-He figured out how the wet-mop leaves a snail-trail (and it's wet, oh goody!) while cleaning our kitchen floor.
+For example, I'm a big fan of disposable floor mop wipes, and so is my son.
+He figured out how the wet mop leaves a snail trail (and it's wet, oh goody!) while cleaning our kitchen floor.

 It has reduced him to tears on several occasions when I had to take it from him after 20 minutes of "cleaning."
 It took me an additional 20 minutes to clean up his cleaning up!